-Forensic psychiatric mental examinations have been carried out in Finland since the 19th century.
-In the Western concept of justice it is considered just that persons with severe psychiatric illnesses should not be sentenced to prison, but that their illness should be treated by the medical authorities.
-By virtue of the Code of Judicial Procedure (Chapter 17, Section 45) a court may order that the mental state of a person charged with an offence be examined.
-The National Supervisory Authority for Welfare and Health (VALVIRA) orders where the mental examination is to be carried out.
-The examination is usually carried out at a hospital; the physician responsible for the examination issues a statement on the examination and delivers it to the National Supervisory Authority for Welfare and Health (Valvira), which then issues its own statement on the mental state of the accused to the court.
+Forensic psychiatric examinations have been carried out in Finland since the 19th century.
+A central concept of justice is that persons with severe psychiatric illnesses should not be subject to retributory sentences, but that their illness should be treated by medical authorities.
+By virtue of the Code of Judicial Procedure (Chapter 17, Section 45) a court may order the mental state of a person charged with an offence to be examined.
+The Finnish Institute for Health and Welfare (THL) orders where the mental examination is to be carried out.
+The examination is usually carried out at a hospital; the physician responsible for the examination issues a statement on the examination and delivers it THL, which then issues its own independent statement on the mental state of the accused to the court.

-Mental examinations at Niuvanniemi Hospital are usually carried out on closed wards, which means that the wards have the preparedness and facilities required for isolating patients in accordance with the Mental Health Act.
-As a rule, mental examination patients reside on the ward with treatment patients, sharing rooms and recreational facilities with them; no-one is isolated without the appropriate grounds as provided by the Mental Health Act.
+Mental examinations at Niuvanniemi Hospital are carried out on closed wards, which means that the wards have the preparedness and facilities required for isolation in accordance with the Mental Health Act, which is also applicable to examinees.
+As a rule, examinees reside on the ward with treatment patients, sharing rooms and recreational facilities with them; no-one is isolated without the appropriate grounds as provided by the Mental Health Act.
 Examinees may have the opportunity to meet their family, based on case-by-case assessment.
-During the examination period patients are not allowed hospital leave.
-After the examination has been completed The National Supervisory Authority for Welfare and Health grants leave to discharge the patient.
-The patient referred for treatment will wait for the decision of The National Supervisory Authority for Welfare and Health at the hospital.
+During the examination examinees are not allowed hospital leave.
+After the examination has been completed, THL grants leave to discharge the examinee.
+The examinee referred for treatment will wait for the decision of THL at the hospital.